zalando-stups/planb-cassandra/README.rst

     $ mai login  # get temporary AWS credentials
     $ ./create-cluster.py mycluster eu-west-1 eu-central-1

-You can use `Più`_ to get SSH access and create your first schema:
+After allowing SSH access (TCP port 22) by changing the Security Group, you can use `Più`_ to get SSH access and create your first schema:

 .. code-block:: bash